Sarah Thornton, Communications Specialist

 I love meeting new people and networking.
 My working life in PR and publishing has brought me in to contact with so many fascinating, erudite and funny people.
 When I lived in London, I had the good fortune to work with some really big names, including Paul Theroux, Nigel Slater, Harriet Walter, Camille Paglia.
 It was amazing.
 That was when I worked as a Press Officer at Penguin Group UK.
 Then, after my maternity leave I moved on to Midas Public Relations, where I worked with all the big commercial publishers (and a few small ones) and enjoyed many different challenges, including promoting the Hay-on-Wye Literary Festival and International IMPAC Dublin Literary Award.

 With a burning desire to work for myself, I left Random House in 2010 to establish Thornton Communications.
 Since then, I have had the pleasure of watching my business grow and diversify, as I work with inspiring people from all walks of life.
 Every day, I’m grateful to get out of bed and do what I love; motivated by working with people I respect and admire.
+Increasingly, I’m drawn to working with people and organisations in the field of personal development, health and well-being.

 I have an extensive network of media and industry contacts, and now work closely with a number of other highly-skilled publishing professionals.
 As a result, clients can access and benefit from a full-range of services, including: media and PR campaigns; self-publishing support and advice; media release, feature and web writing; social media content provision and management; editing, proof reading, copywriting and design; book tour and event management; product launches.
 If I haven’t listed what you need, just ask and I’ll let you know if I can help.